piotrbajdek/musclecalc/README.md

 [musclecalc](https://github.com/piotrbajdek/musclecalc) employs mathematical formulae from Mayhew et al. (1992) and Wathen (1994) to estimate the maximum weight one can lift in a single repetition of a physical exercise (known as 1RM: one repetition maximum).
 Calculations are based on (1) the body mass, (2) the exercise type, and (3) the maximum number of repetitions one is able to perform in a single set without an additional weight (i.e. with its own body mass).

-[keywords: bodybuilding, calisthenics, callisthenics, fitness, gym, muscle strength, street workout]
+[keywords: bodybuilding, calculator, calisthenics, callisthenics, fitness, gym, muscle strength, physical training, street workout]

 musclecalc can be used by both females and males.
 Implemented models: